Building in areas subject to noise pollution

 Noise protection

 Silence is a precious commodity.
 It is supposed to foster health and well-being of people and contribute to an appealing environment for working, living and leisure.
 In contrast, however, settlement development with dense building in Switzerland is more and more geared towards concentration, while at the same time population and traffic are increasing.
-These trends can increase noise, which is why increased efforts are being made in Switzerland in the area of noise protection.

 In its function as owner of the infrastructure, the community is obliged to provide effective noise protection.
 The deadline for the rehabilitation of main as well as minor roads expired in March 2018.
 In many places, the cantons and municipalities are behind schedule with the remediation measures.
 Local residents are therefore still exposed to immissions that exceed the permissible limits under the Noise Protection Ordinance and will probably have to take legal action to enforce their noise protection claims.